villysiu/yum_tea_sb/Readme.md

     }
      ```
   - authenticate with Spring Security
+  - throw `AuthenticationException` if bad credential and returns http status `401 unauthorized`
   - update SecurityContext using Authentication object
-  - persist Authentication object in HttpSession
+  - generates **JWT token** and stored it in cookie to be sent along in HttpServeletRequest and HttpServeletResponse
-  - return a `SigninResponse` DTO with http status 200 OK
+  - return a `SigninResponse` DTO with http status `200 OK`

 - **POST** : `/auth/logout`

   - logout with Spring Security
-  - invalidate and remove HttpSession
   - clear securityContextHolder
+  - remove **JWT token**
   - return http status `200 OK`

 ### Authorization Controller

-This controller provides APIs for authenticated user to fetch user, update nickname and password.
+This controller provides APIs for **authenticated user** with valid JWT tokens.
+It throws `401 Unauthorized` if there is no authenticated account.
+Authenticated account can only access its own account, not others' account.

 - **GET** : `/resource/user`
+  - fetch the current authenticated user

-    - get account from `@AuthenticationPrincipal` (provided by Spring Security)
+  - get authenticated account from `@AuthenticationPrincipal` (provided by Spring Security)
-    - return a `SigninResponse` DTO with http status `201 CREATED`
+  - return a `SigninResponse` DTO with http status `200 Ok`

 - **PATCH** : `/resource/user`
+  - Updates user nickname
   - `Map<String, Object> userRequestDto` is used to map the following Json object.
        ```
        {
           "nickname": "JohnUser"
        }
        ```
-    - get account from `@AuthenticationPrincipal` (provided by Spring Security)
+    - get authenticated account from `@AuthenticationPrincipal` (provided by Spring Security)
     - update nickname and save to database using `AccountRepo`
     - return a `SigninResponse` DTO with http status `200 OK`

 - **PATCH** : `/resource/updatePassword`
+  - Updates user nickname
   - `PasswordRequestDto passwordRequestDto` is used to map the following Json object.
      ```
      {
         "currentPassword": "password1",
         "newPassword": "password2"
      }
      ```
   - get account from `@AuthenticationPrincipal` (provided by Spring Security)
   - verify currentPassword matches account password
   - update password and save to database using `AccountRepo`
   - return http status `200 OK`

 ### Public resources
 The public resources is open to all, no account needed.